Architecture

 Zero Trust in Context

-In enterprise IT, this model has proven compelling.
+In enterprise IT, this model has proven compelling for good reason.
 The dissolution of the traditional network perimeter through remote work, cloud services, and mobile devices made the assumption of internal network trustworthiness untenable.
-Zero Trust provides a coherent architecture for environments where the concept of "inside" and "outside" has become blurred.
+Zero Trust provides a coherent architecture for environments where "inside" and "outside" have lost their meaning.

 OT environments are different in ways that matter.
-But the core failure mode that Zero Trust addresses — implicit trust granted by network location rather than verified identity and authorization — exists in OT as acutely as in any IT environment.
-A device on the control network can, in most OT environments, communicate with any other device on that network without authentication or authorization checks.
+But here is the thing: the core failure mode that Zero Trust addresses, implicit trust granted by network location rather than verified identity and authorization, exists in OT as acutely as anywhere.
+In most OT environments, a device on the control network can communicate with any other device on that network without authentication or authorization checks.
 The flat, trusted-by-location OT network is as much a Zero Trust problem as the dissolving enterprise perimeter.

 The question is not whether Zero Trust principles apply to OT.
-It is how to apply them given OT's specific constraints.
+They do.
+The question is how to apply them given OT's specific constraints, and where to stop before the cure becomes worse than the disease.

 What Translates Powerfully to OT